Seven dead in tit-for-tat killings in Central African Republic

 Close to one million people, or a quarter of the population, have been displaced in the former French colony by clashes that began when mostly Muslim Seleka rebels seized power in a coup in March.

-Christian self-defense groups known as "anti-balaka" (anti-machete) have since taken up arms against them, and the United Nations estimates that tit-for-tat violence has claimed more than 2,000 lives.
+Christian self-defence groups known as "anti-balaka" (anti-machete) have since taken up arms against them, and the United Nations estimates that tit-for-tat violence has claimed more than 2,000 lives.

 Wednesday's violence erupted after Seleka fighters left a military base looking for food and shot and killed two Christians, Human Rights Watch (HRW) said.

-In reprisal, "the youth from the neighborhood went to the prison and took out five Seleka detainees and killed them," Peter Bouckaert, an HRW researcher in Bangui, told Reuters.
+In reprisal, "the youth from the neighbourhood went to the prison and took out five Seleka detainees and killed them," Peter Bouckaert, an HRW researcher in Bangui, told Reuters.

 The other 11 bodies were found behind a military camp in another part of the city.

-Antoine Mbao Bogo, president of the Central African Red Cross Society, said nine of the bodies collected in the mostly Muslim northern neighborhood of PK11 had been set on fire.
+Antoine Mbao Bogo, president of the Central African Red Cross Society, said nine of the bodies collected in the mostly Muslim northern neighbourhood of PK11 had been set on fire.

 "They were not buried, they were dumped on the ground," he told Reuters by telephone.